junecastillote/junecastillote.github.io/_posts/2022-01-14-manage-freenom-cloudflare.md

     Verifying your email address

-6. Once you’ve successfully verified your email address, you will see the following prompt below.
+6. Once you've successfully verified your email address, you will see the following prompt below.
 Click **Continue to the dashboard**.

     ![Continue to Dashboard](../assets/images/manage-cloudflare-dns/Email-Verified.png)